-This years conference saw Esther Offenberg announced as the winner of the election to be UJS President for 2019-20.
-Esther will take over in June 2019.
-Until then current President Hannah Rose and the team have plenty to put into practice after another dynamic day of debate and democracy as students shaped their union.
+This years conference saw James Harris announced as the winner of the election to be UJS President for 2020-21.
+James takes over in June 2020 from his predecessor President Esther Offenberg and the team have plenty to put into practice after another dynamic day of debate and democracy as students shaped their union.

 All bar two of the students present voted for UJS to continue to advocate for a Two State solution to the Israeli-Palestinian conflict, continue to work with groups in Israel and the Palestinian Territories which support the two-state solution on trips, and reaffirm our opposition to BDS.